-Amazon Linux 2 is the next-generation Amazon Linux operating system that provides modern application environment with the latest enhancements from the Linux community and offers long-term support.
+Amazon Linux 2 is an Amazon Linux operating system that provides modern application environment with the latest enhancements from the Linux community and offers long-term support.
 In addition to Amazon Machine Images (AMI) and container image formats, Amazon Linux 2 is available as a virtual machine image for on-premises development and testing, enabling you to easily develop, test, and certify your applications right from your local development environment.

 Q. When will support for Amazon Linux 2 end?

 Amazon Linux 2 end of support date (End of Life, or EOL) has been extended by two years from 2023-06-30 to 2025-06-30 to provide customers with ample time to migrate to the next version.

 Q. What are the differences between Amazon Linux 2 and Amazon Linux 2023?

 Please refer to the documentation to learn more about the major differences between these distributions.

 Q. What are the benefits of using Amazon Linux 2?

 Similar to Amazon Linux AMI, Amazon Linux 2 supports the latest Amazon Elastic Compute Cloud (Amazon EC2) instance features and includes packages that enable easy integration with AWS.
 It is optimized for use in Amazon EC2 with a latest and tuned Linux kernel version.
 As a result, many customer workloads perform better on Amazon Linux 2.
 Amazon Linux 2 offers will be supported until June 30, 2025 with security and maintenance updates.
 Amazon Linux 2 is available as on-prem virtual machine images allowing local development and test.

 Q. Which workloads or use cases are supported with Amazon Linux 2?